flexfringe is a passive automata learning model with an emphasis on flexibility in merge heuristic and model type.

 $ ./start.sh mealy-batch.ini data/simple.traces

-See the .ini files for documentation of parameter flags.
+See the .ini files for details of parameters and flags used.

 $ dot -Tpdf file.dot -o outfile.pdf or $ ./show.sh final.dot